-Toyota Headquarters Campus Achieves LEED Platinum from the U.S. Green Building Council, The Largest Commercial LEED Platinum Project in The State Of Texas, To Date
+It’s a campus achieving LEED Platinum.
+That’s from the U.S. Green Building Council.
+It’s the Largest Commercial LEED Platinum Project.
+I mean in The State Of Texas, To Date

 Plano, Texas (Sept.
 22, 2017) – Everything is bigger in Texas.
-Everything, that is, except Toyota’s environmental footprint.
+Everything I mean except Toyota’s environmental footprint going LEED in Texas!

-Toyota Motor North America’s (TMNA) headquarters campus in Plano, Texas has officially achieved LEED Platinum from the U.S. Green Building Council (USGBC).
-Jonathan Kraatz, executive director, USGBC Texas Chapter, presented the prized Platinum plaque to Jim Lentz, TMNA president and chief executive officer, today at the new campus.
-LEED, or Leadership in Energy and Environmental Design, is the most widely used green building rating system in the world.
-Toyota’s new campus is the largest commercial LEED Platinum project in the state of Texas, to date.
+So Toyota Motor North America’s (TMNA) headquarters campus is in Plano, Texas.
+For it has officially achieved LEED Platinum.
+That’s from the U.S. Green Building Council (USGBC).
+Jonathan Kraatz, executive director, USGBC Texas Chapter, presented the prized Platinum plaque.
+That’s to Jim Lentz.
+Jim is also the TMNA president and chief executive officer.

-“USGBC is proud to award LEED Platinum to Toyota, for their thoughtfulness in their campus energy planning and space design as well as the overall net positive impact on the community and environment,” said Kraatz.
-“Our mission at USGBC has challenged organizations to move faster and reach further than ever before, and Toyota’s new Texas campus is a great example of what can be accomplished with the right leadership.”
+“USGBC is proud to award LEED Platinum.
+Especially to Toyota.
+Moreover for their thoughtfulness in their campus energy planning and space design.
+That’s as well as the overall net positive impact on the community and environment,” said Kraatz.
+“Our mission at USGBC has challenged organizations.
+Especially to move faster.
+As well as also reach further.
+I mean than ever before.
+And Toyota’s new Texas campus.
+For it is also a great example.
+Especially of what can be accomplished.
+Most noteworthy and with the right leadership.”

-Largest onsite corporate solar installation among non-utility companies in Texas
+Largest onsite corporate solar installation.
+That’s most noteworthy among non-utility companies in Texas.

-8.79-Megawatt solar power system, designed and installed by SunPower Corp.
+An 8.79-Megawatt solar power system.
+It also also designed and installed by SunPower Corp.

 Produces up to 33 percent of daily electric needs for headquarters campus

-Reduces annual carbon dioxide emissions by 7,198 metric tons
+Reduces annual carbon dioxide emissions.
+That’s by most importantly 7,198 metric tons.

-Creates enough energy to power 1,200 average US homes for a year
+Creates enough energy.
+That’s to power 1,200 average US homes for a year.

-Installation of high efficiency lighting and building envelopes to reduce energy usage on campus
+Installation of high efficiency lighting and building envelopes.
+Thereby to reduce energy usage on campus.

-Specialized rooftop design teeming with plant life to manage rainwater, reduce heat and further insulate the buildings
+Specialized rooftop design.
+Thereby teeming with plant life to manage rainwater.
+Also to reduce heat.
+Also and further insulate the buildings.

-Flexible energy contract to preserve and resell excess power generation back to the grid
+Flexible energy contract.
+One to preserve and also resell excess power generation.
+Thereby back to the grid.

-State-of-the-art rainwater capture system will provide up to three months of water supply for irrigation use
+State-of-the-art rainwater capture system will provide up to three months of water supply.
+All for irrigation use.

 Cistern water storage with a capacity to hold 400,000 gallons of harvested rain water